How does ambient air temperature sensor work?

 Orientation Guidelines

 Place the sensor where it is less exposed to strong winds.
-If the sensor is unshielded, make sure the wind does not block airflow to it.
+If the sensor is unshielded, make sure the wind chill does not block airflow to it.

 For sensors with a specific detection angle, like infrared models, aim the sensing part at the target area.
 This could be the center of a room.